xor2003/masm2c/README.md

-MASM x86 to C translator 0.8
+MASM x86 to C translator 0.9
 ==============
-Translator may be used to port your DOS assembler code to SDL C. Since there is no working decompiler for 16 bit DOS code yet.
+Translator may be used to port your DOS x86 (MASM) assembler code to SDL C. (Since there is no working decompiler for 16 bit DOS code yet.
+Because of DOS segmentation model, etc)
+Translator generates pseudo assembler instruction which can be compiled with C compiler.
 Your porting path:
-DOS binary 16 bit real or 32 bit protected modes -> IDA Pro (disassembly) -> export assembler (masm format) -> Tasmx to compile (dosbox debugger to fix) -> this MASM to C translator -> C SDL source.
+DOS binary 16 bit real or 32 bit protected modes -> IDA Pro (disassembly) -> export assembler (masm format) -> uasm to compile (dosbox debugger to fix) -> this MASM to C translator -> C SDL source.
+In other repo there are scripts which can help to convert DOSBOX run-time traces into IDA annotations.

 Optionally you can recompile resulting C to 32 bits with optimization and recompile to get cleaner C code without dead code and flags update.